San Diego CHILD MOLESTATION LAWYER

 Can I be Guilty of Child Molestation if I Never Touched the Child’s Genitals or Even Their Bare Skin?

 It doesn’t matter what part of the child’s body you touched or what clothes they were wearing; if you touched a child with the intent of causing sexual arousal or gratification to you or the child, it is considered child molestation.
-Even if you only had the minor touch themselves or only touch you, but you never even touched them, you have still violated the law.
-If you believe someone misunderstood an innocent situation, tell this to your attorney before speaking with the police.
+Even if you only had the minor touch themselves or touch you, but you never even touched them, you have still violated the law.
+If you believe someone misunderstood an innocent situation, tell your attorney before speaking with the police.

 Should I Talk to The Alleged Victim or Their Parents if They Call Me?